Denys88/rl_games/README.md

 ## Release Notes

+1.5.0

+* Added more envpool mujoco and atari training examples.
+Some of the results: 15 min Mujoco humanoid training, 2 min atari pong.
+* Added Brax and Mujoco colab training examples.

 1.4.0

 * Added discord channel https://discord.gg/hnYRq7DsQh :)
 * Added envpool support with a few atari examples.
 Works 3-4x time faster than ray.
 * Added mujoco results.
 Much better than openai spinning up ppo results.
 * Added tcnn(https://github.com/NVlabs/tiny-cuda-nn) support.
 Reduces 5-10% of training time in the IsaacGym envs.
 * Various fixes and improvements.

 1.3.2

 * Added 'sigma' command line parameter.
 You can override sigma for continuous space in case if fixed_sigma is True.

 1.3.1

 * Fixed SAC not working

 1.3.0